evias/PHP-SHA3-Streamable/README.markdown

 **NEW: Use 64-bit PHP for best performance, because native 64-bit integers will be used.
 (Only supported on PHP 5.6.3 or later)** 64-bit mode is more than 4 times faster in PHP 5.6.

 Note that SHA-3 is considably slower than SHA-2 in *software*, not to mention PHP's notable slowness.
-PHP 7.0 is 4x the speed of PHP 5.6.
+PHP is only fast when your program is trivial or I/O-bound.

 ## Usage